rpelorosso/spine-c-sdl-opengl-implementation/README.md

 **Licensing**

 This is a derivative work of the official spine-c library by Esoteric Software and, as such, is subject to the Spine Runtimes Software License.
-See LICENSE.txt for details

 This Spine Runtime may only be used for personal or internal use, typically to evaluate Spine before purchasing.
 If you would like to incorporate a Spine Runtime into your applications, distribute software containing a Spine Runtime, or modify a Spine Runtime, then you will need a valid Spine license.